 enjoyable way to keep up to date.
 Our entire patent database now includes

-over 900 rapid prototyping patents and applications.
+nearly 900 rapid prototyping patents and applications.

 >From our home page,

 The Worldwide Guide to Rapid Prototyping located at:

 click the PATENTS button or use the direct link on that page.